Skip to content

 Irène Farmachidi

-Architects of matter, crafting excellence in every nuance
+Architects of matter, excellence in every nuance

 Meet Irène Farmachidi

-What drives you most in the creative process?
+What drives you the most in creation?

 Finding new accords.